 Pre-drill, then drill in one screw on each side and one in the middle first.
 Then, pre-drill and drill the rest of the screws to fully attach the top piece to the TV stand.

 If you're planning to have a fixed top you won't need the piano hinge.
 You can attach the back piece of the lid to the top of your TV lift.
 This way, the lid will move with your TV when it slides up and down.

 10. Place Your TV Inside

 Following the instructions provided by FIRGELLI Automation, attach the TV to the TV lift.
-This shouldn't take more than five minutes.
+This shouldn't take more than a couple minutes.
 Once it's attached, take a minute to stand back and admire your TV lift jack-in-the box.